 The Ipswich Historic Churches Trust's primary objective is the preservation and maintenance of redundant churches of all denominations which are of historical or architectural value, for public benefit.

-All five churches are Listed Grade 2* for their special architectural and historic interest and are considered of outstanding importance not just in their own right but also for their contribution to the street scene.
+All five churches are listed as Grade II* for their special architectural and historic interest and are considered of outstanding importance not just in their own right but also for their contribution to the street scene.

 Visit the Ipswich Historic Churches Trust website for more information about the Trust’s work and how to become a member.